rili-saas/utility/README.md

 Utility package for development Applications

-This is our shared package for development Applications used for front-end and back-end projects at RiLi.
+This is our shared package for development Applications used for front-end and back-end projects at https://rili.be

 ### Getting Started